Here's What You Can and Can't Do in Melbourne During the City's Sixth Lockdown

 Do I have to wear a mask?

-Yes, masks or face coverings are still compulsory whenever you leave home.
+Yes, masks or face coverings are still compulsory whenever you leave home — and have been since the last lockdown.
 You can find out all the nitty-gritty in our article about the mask mandate.

 How far can I travel?